List of criminal organizations in DC Comics: White Triangle

-Wildebeest Society

-The Wildebeest Society was an international organization led by a mysterious figure.
-The society repeatedly came into conflict with the Teen Titans.
-As a result of certain genetics programs within the Society, X-24 (Pantha) was created.
-A later program created the creature known as Baby Wildebeest.
-The Titans were later shocked to discover that the Wildebeest leader was former Titan Jericho.
-Jericho had the Society grow bodies for the tainted souls of New Azarath, who were possessing his body.
-Jericho had used the Society as a front to kidnap the Titans and use their bodies for this end.
-Jericho's body was destroyed by his father Deathstroke, but his consciousness survived, hidden in his father's mind.

-Later, a new Wildebeest Society appeared, consisting of new wildebeests grown by Goth and the Contessa, using schematics and technology created by the original Society.
-First appears in The New Teen Titans (vol. 2) #36 (October 1987).

 Wonderland Gang

 The Wonderland Gang is a group of criminals that are themed after characters from Alice's Adventures in Wonderland and Through the Looking-Glass.
-The group was organized by Tweedledum and Tweedledee and consisted of March Harriet, the Walrus, the Carpenter, the Lion, and the Unicorn.
+The group was organized by Tweedledum and Tweedledee and consisted of March Harriet, Walrus, Carpenter, Lion, and Unicorn.
 Tweedledum and Tweedledee use Mad Hatter's mind-control technology on him so that he would be their puppet leader of the Wonderland Gang.
 The Wonderland Gang commit various gimmicky heists before Batman deduces the Tweeds to be the true masterminds.
-Once the three are returned to Arkham Asylum, the Mad Hatter quickly exacts revenge on the two, manipulating them into a bloody brawl with his mind control chips.
+Once the three are returned to Arkham Asylum, Mad Hatter quickly exacts revenge on the two, manipulating them into a bloody brawl with his mind control chips.

-In "DC Rebirth", another incarnation of the Wonderland Gang appears, consisting of Mad Hatter, Tweedledum and Tweedledee, White Rabbit, March Harriet, the Walrus, and the Carpenter.
+In "DC Rebirth", another incarnation of the Wonderland Gang appears, consisting of Mad Hatter, Tweedledum and Tweedledee, White Rabbit, March Harriet, Walrus, and Carpenter.

 Wonderland Gang in other media

 A variation of the Wonderland Gang appears in Batwoman.
-This version is led by Alice, ex-Crows member Chuck Dodgson, and Jonathan "Mouse" Cartwright while its minions wear masks that resemble the March Hare and the Cheshire Cat.
-In the episode "Through the Looking Glass", Alice returns to her hideout to look for Mouse following the death of Augustus Cartwright and finds that her minions have been slaughtered with a threatening note to Alice from Safiyah Sohail.
-In season 3 episode "Mad as a Hatter", a mentally-ill teenager named Liam Crandle takes control of a few security guards at Mary Hamilton's graduation ceremony using Jervis Tetch's hat and makes them wear the same masks worn by Alice's men, forming his own incarnation of the Wonderland Gang.
-They are eventually dispatched by Batwoman and freed from Liam's mind-control.
+This version is led by Alice, ex-Crows member Chuck Dodgson, and Jonathan Cartwright, while its minions wear masks that resemble the March Hare and the Cheshire Cat.